-If the external trigger mode is enabled, it is possible to wait for a trigger condition at the start of each sequence.
-In such a case, the button named "Trigger each sequence" must be checked.
-If not checked, the acquisition will start when the external trigger condition is found and ends when the last channel from the last sequence is acquired.
-The record control panel will allow to display the acquired profiles.
+- define if the external trigger mode must be used or not; If the external trigger mode is enabled, it is possible to wait for a trigger condition at the start of each sequence.
+In such a case, the button named "Trigger each sequence" must be checked. - define if the acquisition must be stopped at the end of the acquisition of the last channel from the last sequence.
+In such a case the "Roll over the channels" button must be unchecked - define if the all the measured profiles must be displayed in the same graph.
+This is possible only if all the channels measure the same type of data:

+If the external trigger mode is selected, the acquisition will start when the external trigger condition is found.
+At the end of the acquisition of the last channel from the last sequence, the acquisition will be stopped and the record control panel will allow to display the acquired profiles.